-US military says KC-135 refueling aircraft crashes in western Iraq
+US military says KC-135 refueling aircraft crashes in western Iraq, All six crew members confirmed dead in US military refuelling plane crash in Iraq

 Editor